 By 2025 BT will be switching off ISDN/WLR networks across the UK.
 What does that mean for your business and what should you be doing this year to make sure you aren’t caught out?

 Last year (2018), BT announced that 2025 would mark the complete shutdown of the ageing ISDN network.
 It may seem like a long way off, but if your business in the North West is using ISDN technology, it’s better to start looking at the alternatives now, before the rush.

 The UK is following the lead of many other countries who are retiring their legacy technologies.
 On December 31st 2018, Germany closed down their ISDN network – one of the first to do so.

-The advice to businesses who still use ISDN in the UK is to start your change process now, and don’t be caught up in the end of service rush that will swamp the market in 2025.
+The advice to businesses who still use ISDN in the UK is to start your change process now and don’t be caught up at the end of service rush that will swamp the market in 2025.